prisma-labs/prisma-binding/README.md

 ### `exists`

 `exists` also is a public property on your `Graphcool` instance.
 Similar to `query` and `mutation`, it also exposes a number of auto-generated functions.
 However, it exposes only a single function per type.
-This function is named according to the root field that allows the retrieval of a single node of that type (e.g. `user` for a type called `User`).
-It takes a `filter` object as an input argument and returns a `boolean` value indicating whether the condition expressed with `filter` is met.
+This function is named according to the root field that allows the retrieval of a single node of that type (e.g. `User` for a type called `User`).
+It takes a `where` object as an input argument and returns a `boolean` value indicating whether the condition expressed with `where` is met.

 This function enables you to easily check whether a node of a specific type exists in your Graphcool database.